History of the Maccabiah Games: 3rd Maccabiah

 Following the success of the 2nd Maccabiah, the 3rd Maccabiah was originally scheduled to be held in sprint of 1938.
-However, due to British concerns that the games would once again create large-scale illegal immigration, especially in light of the spread of Naziism in Germany and Europe the games were cancelled indefinitely.
-Following the outbreak of World War II and later on the 1947–1949 Palestine war, the games were postponed even further.
+However, due to British concerns that the games would once again create large-scale illegal immigration, especially in light of the spread of Nazism in Germany and Europe the games were cancelled indefinitely.
+Following the outbreak of World War II and later during the War of Independence, the games were postponed even further.

 It was not until 1950 that the games were renewed.
 The 3rd Maccabah took place during the Jewish holiday of Sukkot from September 27 to October 8, 1950.
-The games were the first International sporting event to take place in The State of Israel.
-The games served as a Confluence of all outstanding Jewish athletes from around the world, after a 15-year break.
+The games were the first international sporting event to take place in The State of Israel.
+The games served as a confluence of all outstanding Jewish athletes from around the world, after a 15-year break.
 The games also served a significant milestone in the life of the Jewish people, after The Holocaust and the 1947–1949 Palestine war.
-During those games, many prominent Jewish athletes from Eastern Europe were conspicuously absent from - some were killed in the Holocaust and the remaining were banned from participating by the communist regimes of their countries.
+During those games, many prominent Jewish athletes from Eastern Europe were conspicuously absent.
+Some were killed in the Holocaust and the remaining were banned from participating by the communist regimes of their countries.
 The Maccabiah opening ceremony took place in a new 50,000-seat stadium in Ramat Gan that was especially built for the games.

 4th Maccabiah to present day

 The fourth Maccabiah took place during Sukkot of 1953.
-The games ballooned to almost 2000 athletes from over 20 countries.
-Following the 4th Maccabiah, it was decided that the Maccabiah be held every four years like the Olympics to gain an olympic recognition.
+The games grew to almost 2,000 athletes from over 20 countries.
+Following the 4th Maccabiah, it was decided that the Maccabiah be held every four years like the Olympics to gain Olympic recognition.
 The games were then changed to take place quadrennially on the year following the Olympics - a change that's been in effect ever since.

 The most recent games, the 21st Maccabiah took place between July 12 to 26, 2022.